Anthony Joshua stops Wladimir Klitschko in the 11th round at Wembley

 The trademark jab and power right hand were on show, as was guts aplenty in getting up three times.

-Despite losing the richest bout in British boxing history - with an estimated £30m pot shared by the fighters - it is clear the fire still burns.
+And, despite losing the richest bout in British boxing history - with an estimated £30m pot shared by the fighters, it is clear the fire still burns.

 Reaction - 'I came to hurt him'